Wesley Snipes steps in for Harrison Ford, but Tommy Lee Jones gets the spotlight.

 It’s phenomenal stuff as both Downey and Snipes serve to make Jones – who in most of his career is indeed a super solid and awesome supporting actor to love interests or bigger stars – to make him the strong arm of the law and a rare, refreshing ride where we know we’re in good, safe hands the whole time.

 What are your thoughts on U.S. Marshals and The Fugitive?
-Let us know on our Facebook page!
+Let us know in the comments!